theo-gk/menu-caching/README.txt

  add_filter( 'dc_wp_menu_caching_lifetime', function( $original_value ) { return $time_in_seconds; } );
  `

+ = Do you have problem with a specific menu after enabling this plugin? = Some themes make weird things to menus.
+Or maybe you use a plugin that add extra functionality to menus, like mega menus etc. This plugin works fine with most of the themes and plugins out there, but I can't promise compatibility with anything out there.

+ If you notice anything weird in a menu after enabling this plugin, please head to this plugin's settings and disable caching for this specific menu.

+ = Is it compatible with the new block themes? =
+ No, it's not because menus in block themes work in an entirely different way.
+It's not going to break anything though, it won't do anything at all, like wearing sunglasses at night.

+== Roadmap ==

+This plugin does only one specific thing, menu caching.
+There is no plan to add more features.
+Of course small improvements may be implemented, and if any bug appears, I will try to fix it.
+Next versions will try to expand compatibility with more popular themes.

+A next update is already under development, intending to add compatibility with Woodmart theme.

 == Installation ==

 1. Download the plugin from [Official WP Plugin Repository](https://wordpress.org/plugins/menu-caching/).